FereshteShakeri/Histo-TransCLIP/README.md

 If you find this repository useful, please consider citing our paper:
 ```
+@article{zanella2024histo,
+  title={Boosting Vision-Language Models for Histopathology Classification: Predict all at once},
+  author={Zanella, Maxime and Shakeri, Fereshteh and Huang, Yunshi and Bahig, Houda and Ayed, Ismail Ben},
+  journal={arXiv preprint arXiv:2409.01883},
+  year={2024}
+}
 ```
 Please also consider citing the original TransCLIP paper:
 ```